alexbird-hunterindustries/blog/_posts/2023-11-02-hotspot-analysis.md

 patience for one more step, you can get a nice table showing filename, commit frequency, and size.
 Then you can sort, filter, and analyze.

-In the appendix, tere's an idea of how to combine the two sets of file statistics in Excel.
+In the appendix, there's an idea of how to combine the two sets of file statistics in Excel.
 The short version: set up two sheets, one which maps file names to commit count, and another that maps file name to file size.
 Then, in a third sheet, show commit count and file size for each file so you can sort and